 On the Code Query tab, click Text Parsing and Vectorization.
 In the code editor, click Copy Code or Download File to download the code to your device.

-Step 2: Test the code in the local environment
+Step 2: Test the code in your local environment

-After you download the code files to your device, you must specify the parameters in the code.
-The following table describes the parameters.
+After you download the code files, configure the required parameters described in the following table.

-After completing the parameter configurations, you can run the code in Python 3.8.1 or later to test whether the results are correct.
+After you configure the parameters, run the code in Python 3.8.1 or later to verify the results.

 If you preprocess AI Search Open Platform data in the code, the running results are as follows.